Are People From The Liverpool City Region Still Classed As 'Wools'?

 The term 'Wool' is a shortened version of the term 'Woolyback', it is a nickname that playfully refers to people from just outside of Liverpool.
 However, it is particularly used to refer to those from nearby areas such as the Wirral, St Helens, Southport, and Runcorn which are in close proximity to the city but not officially classed as Liverpool, especially because they don't have the now-famous council-issued Purple Wheelie Bins (pictured below).

 Therefore while the Liverpool City Region represents an official move away from Merseyside, it will take time for these changes to be reflected in everyday language and perceptions.
-People from areas like The Wirral and St Helens might still be referred to as 'Wools' until the new regional identity becomes more deeply embedded in the local consciousness.
+People from areas like The Wirral and St Helens might still be referred to as 'Wools' until the new regional identity of the Liverpool City Region becomes more deeply embedded in the local consciousness.

 The rebranding and restructuring into the Liverpool City Region are partly intended to blur these lines, promoting a sense of unity and shared identity among all its residents.
-However, ingrained social attitudes and long-standing cultural markers do not transform overnight.
-Therefore while the Liverpool City Region represents an official move away from Merseyside, it will take time for these changes to be reflected in everyday language and perceptions.
-People from areas like The Wirral and St Helens might still be referred to as 'Wools' until the new regional identity becomes more deeply embedded in the local consciousness.
+However, ingrained social attitudes and long-standing cultural nicknames do not transform overnight.
+Therefore while the Liverpool City Region represents an official move away from Merseyside, it will take time for these changes to be reflected in everyday language and perceptions, and to understand that people from Merseyside areas like The Wirral and St Helens might still be referred to as 'Wools'.

 _FADED_(02).png)